Despite recent efforts to improve marijuana policy in North Carolina, the state’s cannabis laws are among the most restrictive in the nation.

 CBD from Hemp Oil in North Carolina

 Consumption of CBD hemp oil is federally legal, as CBD hemp oil falls under the same importation and commerce laws as other hemp products.
-North Carolina has not enacted legislation specifically relating to CBD hemp oil, so it is legal to purchase and consume.
+However, North Carolina enacted legislation specifically relating to hemp oil, so it is unclear whether the state’s law would protect those not registered with the state’s medical program.

 Cultivation of Cannabis in North Carolina